Shannen Doherty, ‘Beverly Hills, 90210’ star, dies at 53

 In 1990, the doe-eyed, dark-haired actor won her breakout role as Brenda Walsh in producer Aaron Spelling’s hit teenage melodrama set in posh Beverly Hills.
 She and Jason Priestley’s Brandon, Brenda’s twin brother, were fish-out-of-water Midwesterners.

-But Doherty's fame came with media scrutiny and accounts of outbursts, drinking and impulsiveness — the latter most notably after a very brief marriage to George Hamilton's son.
-Doherty's second marriage, in 2002, was to Rick Salomon, who was involved in a sex-tape incident with Paris Hilton.
-The marriage was annulled within a year.
+But Doherty's fame came with media scrutiny and accounts of outbursts, drinking and impulsiveness — the latter most notably after a very brief marriage to actor George Hamilton's son, Ashley.
+Doherty's second marriage, in 2002, was to Rick Salomon and was annulled within a year.
 In 2011, Doherty married photographer Kurt Iswarienko.
 She filed for divorce in April 2023.

-She left “90210” at the end of its fourth season in 1994 (the show aired until 2000), reportedly removed by Spelling because of conflicts with her co-stars and chronic lateness.
+She left “Beverly Hills, 90210” at the end of its fourth season in 1994 (the show aired until 2000), reportedly removed by Spelling because of conflicts with her co-stars and chronic lateness.

 But in her 1994 AP interview, Doherty described her life as peaceful.